Rosh HaNikra grottoes and Achziv Beach guide starts with essential information (map, directions, kayaking), and then we visit both sites. Let’s begin!

 Here is another scene of the white cliffs and Achziv beach.
 If you take a closer look at the further cliff, then you might think that it resembles an elephant due to the right part that looks like a trunk or a leg.
 Thus, some people refer to this stone under the name: “elephant’s leg.”

 The caves are beautiful, but the trail is not that long.
-Round trip takes about from half an hour to an hour.
+The round trip takes about from half an hour to an hour.

 Driving Electric Golf Car Along Achziv Beach